eukota/eukota.github.io/docs/engineering/water_tank_meter.md

 1. Adding commands to the Slack bot
 1. Updating the output to calculate approximate water remaining instead of the current "inches above water" that the sensor is outputting.
 1. Build a GrafiteDB to log the data to and put Grafana in front of it

+## 2023 Update

+I applied a few updates

+1. Added gallons printout - oddly Raspian python was not happy with f-strings
+1. Refactored a lot of the python to be more utility-like - but also wrote more hacky things